 The anime has a little similarity to the popular series Rorouni Kenshin as to the main protagonist, Demon Eyes Kyo, who directly fused with the kind-hearted Kyoshiro after his defeat at the Battle of Sekigahara.
 While this resemblance is true to the show, Samurai Deeper Kyo is one of the most entertaining samurai-related series that should have been widely recognized since the old generation.
 Though historically inclined as to the setting, supernatural factors are present, but it tries to maintain the most engaging aspect of the show which is the good execution of swordsmanship.
-If you want a real excitement of battle scenes among blood-thirsty warriors with a decent animation, you must re-consider Samurai Deeper Kyo.
+If you want the real excitement of battle scenes among blood-thirsty warriors, you must re-consider Samurai Deeper Kyo.

 The Twelve Kingdoms

 - Original Run: April 9, 2002 – August 30, 2003